trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 The Mint address technically has its own approvals, but since it is not a real address, they are always empty and never usable.
 Thus, it is important that when you attempt transfers from the Mint address, you **override the outgoing approvals** of the Mint address (see [Overrides](approval-criteria.md#overrides) on the next page for how).

-It is also recommended that when dealing with approvals from the "Mint" address, the approval's **fromMapping** is only the "Mint" address and no other address.
+It is also recommended that when dealing with approvals from the "Mint" address, the approval's **fromList** is only the "Mint" address and no other address.
 This helps readability and simplicity and avoiding unintentionally approving users to mint.
 See Example 2 below.

 #### Approval Criteria